utiasDSL/AMSwarm/README.md

 ### Simulation Environment Example

 ![sim_env](amswarm/data/sim_env.png)
 _Fig.
-40 robots in a forest-like cluttered environment.
-Dark-colored ellipses are robots and light-colored ellipses are respective goals of each robot.
+40 quadrotors in a forest-like cluttered environment.
+Dark-colored ellipsoids are quadrotors and light-colored ellipsoids are respective goals of each quadrotor.
 Red-dashed lines represent a workable space, and tall blue cylinders are static obstacles._

 ### References
 [1] Soria, Enrica, Fabrizio Schiano, and Dario Floreano.
 "Distributed Predictive Drone Swarms in Cluttered Environments."
 IEEE Robotics and Automation Letters 7.1 (2021): 73-80.